No item(s) available in cart.

 4.1.4.
 DC- DISTANCE REFERENCE BLOCK

 The DC AWS Block is a metal path distance and beam exit point calibration standard that conforms to the requirements of the American Welding Society (AWS) and the American Association of State Highway and Transportation Officials (AASHTO).
-Instructions on using the DC block can be found in the annex of American Society for Testing and Materials Standard E164, Standard Practice for Ultrasonic Contact Examination of Weldments .
+Instructions on using the DC block can be found in the annex of American Society for Testing and Materials Standard E164, Standard Practice for Ultrasonic Contact Examination of Weldments.

 4.1.5.
 DS – DISTANCE AND SENSITIVITY CALIBRATION BLOCK

-American Welding Society (AWS) Distance and Sensitivity (DS) Block is used for calibrating of straight beam distance and sensitivity.
-The DS test block is a calibration standard used to check the horizontal linearity and the dB accuracy per requirements of AWS.
+American Welding Society (AWS) Distance and Sensitivity (DS) Block is used for calibrating straight beam distance and sensitivity.
+The DS test block is a calibration standard used to check the horizontal linearity and the dB accuracy per the requirements of AWS.

 4.1.6.
 SC – SENSITIVITY REFERENCE BLOCK